inEmmetable/Honest-Work/content/how-to-change/how-to-make-a-change.md

 name = "How to change"
 weight = 3
 [[sections]]
 content = "Once you’ve identified a [change](https://www.honestwork.org/what-to-change/general/) you’d like to try and make at your company, where do you begin?\n\nBelow is a quick step-by-step guide to engaging in workplace advocacy around the kinds of environmental and social issues discussed here.
 We’ll add more over time.
 Note that these are only general tips; context is everything.
-Company cultures differ, some issues are more sensitive than others, so think carefully about the particular aspects of your workplace when seeking to make change.
-You also need to think carefully about the risks **\\[link\\]** of speaking up." template = "block-text"
+Company cultures differ and some issues are more sensitive than others, so think carefully about the particular aspects of your workplace when seeking to make change.
+You also need to think carefully about the [risks](https://honestwork.org/how-to-change/your-rights/) of speaking up." template = "block-text"
 [[sections]]
 heading = "Find colleagues to collaborate with"